 - 1. Providing one-to-one assessment, guidance, referrals and support to refugees and asylum seekers and individuals with a refugee background who are seeking advice on higher education and career progression, including those who have completed the Charity's Preparation for Higher Education, and PGCE in the Post Compulsory sector. - 2.
 Implementing the Charity's Preparation for Higher Education Programme, in partnership with UCL Institute of Education, to continue to provide a unique opportunity for refugees and asylum seekers to benefit from an integrated assessment, guidance, support and induction service, together with English language, study and ICT skills and an introduction to the UK education system. - 3.
-Working with UCL Institute of Education to continue the Pathways into Teaching for Refugees project, which provides an opportunity for refugees who want to teach in the Further Education sector, to undertake a PGCE in post-compulsory education. - 4.
-Developing links and cooperation with Working Men's (WM) College a further education institute to support refugees who do not meet the English Language requirements for the Preparation for Higher Education Programme at UCL Institute of Education.
-A course for this group has commenced in 2021. - 5.
-Continuing to gather information about the employment outcomes of the Charity's graduates, and the next steps taken by participants on the Preparation for Higher Education programme. - 6.
+Working with UCL Institute of Education to continue the Pathways into Teaching for Refugees project, which provides an opportunity for refugees who want to teach in the Further Education sector, to undertake a PGCE in post-compulsory education.
+Our capacity to invest in future teachers through this training is limited by the challenge of raising approximately £11,200 per student. - 4.
+Continuing to gather information about the employment outcomes of the Charity's graduates, and the next steps taken by participants on the Preparation for Higher Education programme.
+The Charity has been pleased to secure the expertise of a PhD student/ researcher at University of Warwick, School of Modern Languages and Cultures, to undertake an impact report of the 59 refugees that the Charity supported at Birkbeck and UCL Institute of Education, who gained teaching qualifications. - 5.
 In line with one of its key objectives the Charity has continued to strengthen its capacity in the fields of governance, volunteering, fundraising and website development.
-It continues to work with a commercial organisation (Salesforce) which, as part of its Corporate Social Responsibility work, supports its staff to use their skills and time to assist charitable organisations.
-Since 2018, Salesforce has supported the Charity in relaunching its website and logo.
-These activities were severely impacted by Covid, in 2020. - 7.
-Extending the funding base of the charity, to enable it to support more trainees, and extend its work. - 8.
+ReConnect worked with a commercial organisation (Salesforce) which, as part of its Corporate Social Responsibility work, supports its staff to use their skills and time to assist charitable organisations.
+Salesforce supported the Charity to relaunch its website and logo in 2019.
+However, further activities were severely impacted by Covid since 2020. - 6.
+We are grateful for the grant received from the National Lottery/ Awards for All/ for our Refugee Connexion project, which will have a positive impact in boosting our capacity through recruitment a new Volunteer coordinator/ and more volunteers.

+- 7. The Charity's work has also been strengthened by a donation and support received from News Corp Giving Fund in June 2022. - 8.
+Extending the funding base of the charity, to enable it to support more trainees, and extend its work. - 9.
 Building the Charity's partnership with Samara University in Northeast Ethiopia, a relatively new university, to support the capacity of the university especially by the transfer of the skills of UK based teachers with a refugee background.